Mahboob-A/Algocode/README.md

 * The initial challenge was the design.
 Designing a  complex project like `Online Judge` in `microservices` to build from `scratch` was not easy as it sounds.

  * The communication between microservices were fun discovery.
 I was searching for optimal solution and I learnt `RabbitMQ` for this cause, and I ended up writing a nice blog on `RabbitMQ 101`.

-Read <a href="https://imehboob.medium.com/message-queue-101-your-ultimate-guide-to-understand-message-queue-b2256961ab01">RabbitMQ 101 post here.</a>
+Read <a href="https://imehboob.medium.com/message-queue-101-your-ultimate-guide-to-understand-message-queue-b2256961ab01">RabbitMQ 101 Here</a>.
 The Algocode platform is using an RabbitMQ instance from CloudAMQP platform.

 * Building a Online Judge from scratch was the hardest part to accomplish.
 At times, I though to abandon the idea of building the online Judge from scratch and use 3rd party APIs, but my instinct did not allow it!